 A Ghost Story: Photographs is a collection of Bret Curry‘s photographs, made on the set of A24 Films’ A Ghost Story (2017), written and directed by David Lowery and starring Casey Affleck and Rooney Mara.
 Now.
 I wasn’t aware of the film before ordering the book, and while it’s available on Netflix, I haven’t watched it yet (though I hope to before I complete this review).
 I think the book stands on its own, that it doesn’t need the movie to have some meaning or interest, but I imagine it probably has a different impact if you’re familiar with the film…

-If you watch the unboxing, you may hear me chuckle, and my laughter may be inappropriate.
+If you watched the unboxing, you maybe heard me chuckle, and maybe my laughter was inappropriate.
 (Edit: it is, sorta.)
 Again, at the time of unboxing, I hadn’t seen the movie, and the childlike ghost costumes amuse me a bit, especially the one in the flower-printed sheets like Grandmom had on the fold-out sofa bed in the Boy’s Room that I used to sleep on from time to time when I stayed over.
 An early image of a production assistant carefully preparing to install the eye holes in the sheet didn’t strike me, but when I hit the picture of the flowery ghost gazing out of the window (with the Affleck ghost in his solid white sheet looking out of a window on the facing page), I snorted a bit.

 Was this inappropriate?
 Well, if you know the film (as I do now), sorta.
 The flower-printed ghost is in my mind the most tragic character in the film.
 Its few lines (subtitled, as in the world of A Ghost Story, ghosts can’t talk) are absolutely devastating.
 Still, I mean, look at them.
 They’re so childlike and funny, and to make a ghost costume out of anything but a white sheet makes it even more so…